Market-based Policies

 On Oct.
 1, 2019, the TCI released a framework for its draft regional policy proposal, addressing which entities would be regulated under the program, emissions reporting and monitoring requirements and equity concerns.
 This framework was followed by a draft Memorandum of Understanding (MOU) released in mid-December 2019 that would, in addition to committing participating jurisdictions to implementing the cap-and-invest program, require participants to jointly develop a model rule.
 A draft model rule for potential adoption by TCI jurisdictions was released in March 2021.
 The model rule includes provisions related to covered emissions, emissions reporting, and allowance budgets, among other requirements.
 The model rule also includes specific provisions aimed at addressing concerns related to equity and environmental justice.

-Additionally, in December 2020, Connecticut, Rhode Island, Massachusetts and the District of Columbia entered into an MOU to implement the TCI Program (TCI-P), with the first reporting period starting as early as January 2022.
+Additionally, in December 2020, Connecticut, Rhode Island, Massachusetts and the District of Columbia entered into an MOU to implement the TCI Program, with the first reporting period starting as early as January 2022.
 They will be the first jurisdictions to launch the program.
 Other Northeast, Southeast and Middle Atlantic states committed to working with Connecticut, Rhode Island, Massachusetts and the District of Columbia in developing the program while advancing emissions reduction policies in the transportation sector at both the state and regional level.
-While a number of TCI jurisdictions signed this statement of support, Maine and New Hampshire did not. *On Dec.
-18, 2019 Governor Chris Sununu (R) announced via twitter that New Hampshire would no longer be participating in TCI.
-You can find additional information regarding the TCI-P's policy design process here.
+While a number of TCI jurisdictions signed this statement of support, Maine did not.
+You can find additional information regarding the TCI-Program’s policy design process here.